 There’s a way for each person on the mission team to offer their individual skills and interests!
 Work and personal skills that can typically be used on a Honduras mission trip are:

-- Home & Office: Assistance in kitchen, laundry, vocational school; general organization in office
+- Home & Office: Assistance in kitchen, laundry, nursing school; general organization in office

 - Local Ministry: Assistance with crafts, kids’ activities, giving hugs (and receiving them!); participation in church services